JuliaImages/MultiChannelColors.jl/README.md

 RGB{N0f16}(0.75,0.87549,0.09117)
 ```

-The latter is how this color would be rendered in a viewer; embedded in a function, the conversion is extremely well optimized (~2.2ns on the author's machine).
+The latter is how this color would be rendered in a viewer.

 ## Overflow protection